syl15/CSProject/README.md

 #### How to actually get the data in your repository:

-To make this easier and for standardization, I've written a python script called `download_data.py`.
+To make this easier and for standardization, I've written a python script called `download_data.py` available in the `/data/scripts` directory.
 This will automatically download `train.tsv`, `test.tsv`, and `dev.tsv` from `combined_datasets` to your local `data` directory.
 If you would like any of the other datasets, feel free to update the script accordingly.

 To use the script, run:
 1. `pip3 install gdown` (globally)
-2. `python3 download_data.py` (in your project directory).
+2. `python3 download_data.py` (after navigating the proper directory).

 Note: exact commands might be different depending on your python and pip version.